-States provide an array of programs and services to members of the armed forces and their dependents; however, eligibility depends on how the state defines "armed forces."
+States provide an array of programs and services to members of the armed forces and their dependents.
+However, eligibility depends on how the state defines "armed forces."

 The United States Space Force was established as an independent branch of the uniformed services on Dec.
 20, 2019.
-Definitions of military service and uniformed service have varied widely between states and even within a state's own statutory framework.
-Title 10 U.S. Code, Section 101 defines the term "armed forces" to include the Army, Marine Corps, Navy, Department of the Air Force, Space Force and Coast Guard.
+However, definitions of military service and uniformed service vary widely between states and even within a state's own statutory framework.
+Some definitions still do not recognize Space Force.
+Title 10 U.S. Code, Section 101, defines the term "armed forces" to include the Army, Marine Corps, Navy, Department of the Air Force, Space Force and Coast Guard.
 It defines the term "uniformed services" to include the "armed forces, the commissioned corps of the National Oceanic and Atmospheric Administration, and the commissioned corps of the Public Health Service."

 States are starting to align their definition of armed forces and uniformed services with Title 10.
-However, states are not adjusting every use of the term throughout the entire state code or law.
-A consistent approach to align state definitions of members of the uniformed services and armed forces will ensure the service members and their families are equally represented under all state laws defining military service, military retiree or the term veteran.
+However, states are not adjusting every use of the term in their state codes or laws.
+A consistent approach to align state definitions of members of the uniformed services and armed forces will ensure that service members and their families are equally represented under all state laws defining military service, military retiree or the term veteran.